Atheer2104/karate/report.md

 4. This function does not have any try catch statements that Lizard could take into account.

 5. No, the documentation of the function is quite minimal.
 While there are comments explaining some of the process, the actual overall purpose and outcome is not explained.
 And this combined with the fact that both return statements are further function calls makes the function hard to get an understanding of.

-6. What are your results for five complex functions?
-   - Did all methods (tools vs. manual count) get the same result?
-   - Are the results clear?
-7. Are the functions just complex, or also long?
-8. What is the purpose of the functions?
-9. Are exceptions taken into account in the given measurements?
-10. Is the documentation clear w.r.t. all the possible outcomes?

 ## Refactoring

 ### Plan for refactoring complex code